 Chances are that no matter what and how you want to study, there will be a college willing to accommodate you.
 There are a couple of things worth bearing in mind though:

-Firstly, part-time education costs money – an ECDL for example costs around €500 while a degree on average may cost you much more.
-In general there is no state funding or grants available for part-time education, though college fees are tax deductable.
+Part-time education costs money – an ECDL for example costs upwards of €500 while a degree will generally cost much more.
+There is little state funding or grants available for part-time education, though college fees are tax deductable.
 If you are hesitant at the idea of paying full fees, consider it as an investment in your future.
-Also, shop around for options – some colleges for example offer courses which are part funded by FAS.
+Also, shop around for options – some colleges for example offer courses which are part funded by Solas.

-Secondly if you are looking for a course to improve your career options, make sure the qualification you receive upon completion is nationally recognised.
-Unfortunately there are many courses and qualifications out there which are only recognised by the college offering them.
-If you are going to invest good money in part-time education it is always a good idea to ask who accredits the course.
+If you are looking for a course to improve your career options, make sure the qualification you receive upon completion is nationally recognised.
+There are many courses and qualifications out there which are only recognised by the college offering them.
+Whilst this can be useful if learning for personal benefit it may not be so beneficial for further study or career progression, therefore it is always a good idea to ask who accredits the course.

 Follow this link to find Evening courses and Part time education on Findacourse.ie